-Apologise no more – women don’t owe men an apology for rejection
+Apologise no more – women don’t owe an apology for rejecting anyone’s advances

 Here’s my story, a short and no-doubt familiar one: I was asked out by someone and I turned him down.
 I turned him down more than once, because he asked me out more than once.
 I found myself apologising.
 Why?
 I didn’t do him any wrong.
 I wasn’t denying him something he was entitled to.
 No one is entitled to anything from another person, not even respect.

 We’ve all been taught manners since we were old enough to speak.
 We say please and thank you, address adults by their appropriate titles and apologise when we’ve done wrong.
 Examples of wrongdoing include when we say something unkind, for example, or take someone’s belongings.
 Saying no to a date or romantic advances is not one of these examples.